cyberhawks-ung/cyberhawks.org/_meetings/2024-08-30-joint-meeting.md

 ## Action Items
 - Socials Manager will reach out to get a redesigned logo to work with the Discord.
 - Competitive Manager will gather estimates on hotel and airfare costs for DoE CyberForce and Hacker Halted.
-- Socials Manager announce career fair at next meeting
+- Socials Manager announce career fair at next meeting.